 Modern French drains also involve perforated pipes and non woven geotextile membrane, allowing for easier part maintenance and preventing debris and other matter from entering the drain through the flow of water.
 Some options for where a French drains can end involve a soakaway, a gutter, or a gravel pit.

-This ditch is the cheapest and most straightforward drainage system of the three options we’ll discuss, and is popular around household areas like your driveway.
+This ditch is the cheapest and most straightforward drainage system of all of the options we’ll discuss, and is popular around household areas like your driveway.
 Basically, simple ditches just involve digging a hole about 90cm deep with sloped sides supported by large stones, placing a layer of small stones at the bottom, and ensuring the water can run off and out of it.
 You can even turn this into a small creek and fill with plants for a more ornamental effect.
-However, for a larger or more waterlogged lawn, you may want to go for the larger scale French and herringbone drainage systems.
+However, for a larger or more waterlogged lawn, you may want to go for the larger scale French and Herringbone drainage systems.

 Soakaway Crate Systems

-Soakaway crate systems are possible the most effective means for eliminating standing water in a garden.
-You can buy 1m3 soakaway crate kits which are idea for most residential jobs.
+Soakaway crate systems are possibly the most effective means for eliminating standing water in a garden.
+You can buy 1m3 soakaway crate kits which are ideal for most residential jobs.
 Although this is possibly one of the most costly solutions, it’s also one of the most effective and the crates can hold as much water as needed underground, letting the water dissipate slowly underground rather than flooding your garden.

 This is an innovative solution perfect for patio drainage or standing water on hard surfaces.
 You simply dig a small hole, and insert the stack drain.
 The water enters the stack drain and drains away much like a soakaway would.